rakuten-ws/rws-ruby-sdk/README.md

 ### Prerequisite: Getting Application ID

 You need to get Application ID for your application to access to Rakuten Web Service APIs.
-If you have not got it, register your appplication [here](https://webservice.rakuten.co.jp/app/create).
+If you have not got it, register your application [here](https://webservice.rakuten.co.jp/app/create).

 ### Configuration